typesense/laravel-scout-typesense-driver/README.md

     <img src="https://banners.beyondco.de/Laravel%20Scout%20Driver%20For%20Typesense.png?theme=dark&packageManager=composer+require&packageName=typesense%2Flaravel-scout-typesense-driver&pattern=architect&style=style_1&description=Easy+Typesense+support+for+Laravel+Scout&md=1&showWatermark=0&fontSize=75px&images=https%3A%2F%2Flaravel.com%2Fimg%2Flogomark.min.svg">
 </p>

-## Note: This library is in the process of being adopted into the Typesense Github org.
-Follow [this issue](https://github.com/typesense/laravel-scout-typesense-engine/issues/1) for updates.
-In the meantime, please continue to use [the original library](https://github.com/devloopsnet/laravel-scout-typesense-engine) instead.

 This package makes it easy to add full text search support to your models with Laravel 7.\* to 8.\*.

 <!--